Date rolling

 In finance, date rolling occurs when a payment day or date used to calculate accrued interest falls on a holiday, according to a given business calendar.
-In this case the date is moved forward or backward in time such that it falls in a business day, according with the same business calendar.
+In this case, the date is moved forward or backward in time such that it falls in a business day, according to the same business calendar.

 The choice of the date rolling rule is conventional.
 Conventional rules used in finance are:

-Actual: paid on the actual day, even if it is a non-business day.